The most important thing you’ll ever do: Learn how to trust yourself

 It’s time to look at the whole picture of being a Wholehuman™.

-It’s one thing to attend seminars, read books, and comprehend the conversations around consciousness and self-awareness, but it’s a totally different thing to have that internal knowing of self-trust be our day-to-day filter through which we navigate our lives and our most meaningful relationships.
+It’s one thing to attend seminars, read books, and comprehend the conversations around self-love, self-awareness, and personal power but it’s a totally different thing to have that internal, loving compass be our day-to-day filter through which we navigate our lives and our most meaningful relationships.

 If you’ve been around for any length of time, you know that this is the core of what I speak to; my spiritual bone if you will.

 After 17 years of being a mindful devotee of self-love and a no-fly-zone for negative thoughts, I had one of those gloriously painful, existential moments, fetal, on the bedroom floor.
 The kind where your wisdom faerie shows up and whispers things to you that you know you already know: “Trust yourself, you are valuable and worthy and taken care of by a force of Love greater than this mess.”

 Then why do I feel like a needy, desperate, crack addict?
 Show me what I’m doing wrong?